Non-24 simply means a person’s circadian rhythm is not on a 24-hour day. Most Non-24 patients are blind, but sighted people can have it, too.

 For information on keeping sleep logs, visit our Resources page.

-Treatment for Sighted Non-24 will depend on the cause.
+Treatment for Sighted Non-24 will depend on the underlying cause.
 For many patients, they find improved health if they sleep whenever they are sleepy and wake when they feel refreshed.
 This is called free-running.
 While free-running is not the most convenient option, it decreases the risk of sleep deprivation and its adverse long-term effects.

 Sometimes, strict light and/or dark therapy can help those with Sighted Non-24 hold on to a 24-hour day.

 Low dose melatonin under doctor supervision has also been known to help some and can be used in conjunction with light and/or dark therapy to increase effectiveness.

-The pharmaceutical company, Vanda, developed a drug called Hetlioz (tasimelteon) specifically to treat Non-24.
+The pharmaceutical company Vanda developed a drug called Hetlioz (tasimelteon) specifically to treat Non-24.
 It has been known to be effective for some Sighted Non-24 patients, but usually requires patients appeal to their insurance company because it is expensive at around $60,000 per year without insurance coverage.
 It comes from a specialist pharmacy.
 It is also relatively unknown, as fewer than 1,000 people are currently using Hetlioz.